-Let's get that vocabulary together for ya for this piece!
+Let's get that vocabulary together for this piece!

-Death drop: A type of dance when a dancer dramatically falls backwards into a struck pose on the ground, usually to end a dance.
+a type of dance when a dancer dramatically falls backwards into a struck pose on the ground, usually to end a dance

 HOUSTON -- We often harp on glitz and glitter when it comes to the infamous world of drag performance— the extravagant costumes, the bold wigs and impeccable self-made curvature.
 And yet, so much remains to be said about the moments leading up to that slow strut to center stage.